 If an IP address is added to a blacklist or whitelist, WAF blocks or allows requests from that IP address without checking whether the requests are malicious.

-6. Click the Blacklist and Whitelist configuration area and toggle it on or off if needed.
+6. Click the Blacklist and Whitelist configuration area and ensure that the blacklist and whitelist protection is enabled.

 7. In the upper left corner above the Blacklist and Whitelist list, click Add Rule.